Baseboard Repair Handyman | Phoenix East Valley AZ

 How much does baseboard repair typically cost?

-That depends entirely on whether you're touching up, caulking, patching, or replacing.
-A simple caulk-and-paint run might be $150 to $300.
-Replacing 20 linear feet of baseboard with material and labor runs $400 to $800.
-Water-damaged sections that require investigation and remediation cost more.
-We give honest estimates, not guesses.
+It depends on the scope.
+A simple caulk-and-paint job runs $150 to $300.
+Replacing 20 linear feet with material and labor costs $400 to $800.
+Water damage that requires investigation and remediation costs more.
+We give honest estimates, not ballpark guesses.

 Can I just caulk a gap and call it done?